 SEO (Search Engine Optimization) is a strategy for helping people using search engines find your website.

-There are so many websites, profiles, and accounts in the world that whether you’re on eBay or the entire internet, it helps to think of yourself as a needle in a haystack of sorts.
+There are so many websites, profiles, and accounts in the world that whether you’re on eBay or the entire internet, it helps to think of your website as a needle in a haystack.

 Imagine the internet is a giant pile of nuts, bolts and screws.
 All the pieces are made of different metals.

 A search engine is like a magnet that can focus on attracting different types of metal.

 When someone goes on Google and searches “dental practice near me” they’re telling the magnet to pick up as many matching metals from the stack as possible, and then display them in order of relevance.

 SEO helps your screw get pulled faster and displayed earlier.
 The more of the right kind of metal you’re made of, the more likely you’ll get picked up by the magnet.

 But more importantly, people have to use your screws.
 If someone searches through a pile of screws and ends up using yours, (they click on your website) the magnet will remember that and present your screw sooner and faster to the next person who searches through the pile.

 The biggest mistake I see websites (especially Ecommerce sites) making with SEO is they try too hard to game the system.
 In the earlier days of the internet, it was easy to write the same keyword over and over again to get your content discovered.